YordanGeorgiev/qto/doc/md/features_doc.md

 ## 3. USER-FRIENDLINESS
-The interaction with each endpoint and interface of an application instance should be as user-friendly as possble.
+The interaction with each endpoint and interface of an application instance is implemented to be as user-friendly as possible.
-As abstract as it may sound the tool must be multi-dimensionally and vertically integrated regarding the questions what,how and why towards a new person interacting with the tool by the usage of code comments,links from the documentations and uuids to be used for simple grepping from the docs till the source code.
+As abstract as it may sound the tool is multi-dimensionally and vertically integrated regarding the questions what, how and why towards a new person interacting with the tool by the usage of code comments, links from the documentations and uuids to be used for simple grepping from the docs till the source code.